jmaryland-clgx/pams-terraform-stack-deploy/readme.md

 Feel free to use this as a starting point for new deployments and projects.

+## Quickstart for a new project

+1. Download or fork this repo.
+Cloning is not recommended as that will already have git configuration.
+1. Replace terraform backend config in main.tf with lowest level environment config.
+For example, dev or sandbox. local deployments should be acceptable here.
+1. Add or edit the \*.tfbackend files to fit your needs for higher level environments.
+For example, staging, UAT, production, DR. Anywhere that local deploys are not acceptable.
+1. Edit the various \*.tf files to fit your project needs.
+1. `terraform init`
+1. `terraform plan -out .terraform/plan` # Generate and store plan locally.
+1. `terraform apply .terraform/plan` # Apply generated plan to a shared development environment with dev settings.
+1. (Optional) Edit Jenkinsfile to fit your CI/CD strategy.
+1. if CI/CD is configured, it will deploy to higher level environments with different backends and explicitly set workspaces.

+## Common developer workflow for project deployments

+1. Create a new feature branch
+1. (Optional) create or select a personal workspace instead of default.
+Example: `terraform workspace new phillipfry` OR `terraform workspace select phillipfry`
+1. Add/Edit \*.tf files
+1. `terraform init`
+1. `terraform plan -out .terraform/plan`
+1. Review generated plan.
+1. `terraform apply .terraform/plan`
+1. Run validators(kitchen-ci, terratest, etc.)
+1. git commit
+1. git push
+1. Open merge-request or pull-request and ask for team review of proposed(and tested) changes.

 ## Environment separation strategy

 We recommend separating environments in using 2 terraform techniques.
 Workspaces, and backends.